Lercher/CocoR/CSharp/Readme.md

 * tokens with a `"` inside their text don't display well in the right navigator
 * german umlauts terminate parsing although declared as character classes
 * missing error messages locator in the lower pane / doubleclick
 * all lowercased keywords for autocomplete in a `IGNORECASE` grammar
+* positioning in the source editor panel is out of sync (b/c Tabs, and Umlauts)

 ## Resolved Bugs